OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/quickstart-running-a-node.md

 ---
-title: "Quickstart: Run different types of Arbitrum nodes"
+title: "Quickstart: Run a node"
 description: Learn more about what type of ARb node one needs to run.
 author-objective: Build a quickstart that helps readers understand why they might want to run a specific type of an Arbitrum node.
 reader-audience: Moderately-technical readers who are familiar with command lines, but not Ethereum / Arbitrum infrastructure